Iveta26/tech241-azure/azureCLI.md

 **Geo-Redundant storage (GRS)**—stores another three copies of data in a paired Azure region

-**Read-Access Geo-Redundant (RA-GRS)**—same as GRS, but allows data to be read from both Azure regionsObject Replication for Block Blob Storage—a special type of replication used only for block blobs, replicating them between a source and target storage account.
+**Read-Access Geo-Redundant (RA-GRS)**—same as GRS, but allows data to be read from both Azure regions